fatvdbergdotus/ai/README.md

 In reinforcement learning, the agent is rewarded for good responses and punished for bad ones.
 The agent learns to choose responses that are classified as "good" [5].
 Transfer learning is when the knowledge gained from one problem is applied to a new problem [6].
 Deep learning is a type of machine learning that runs inputs through biologically inspired artificial neural networks for all of these types of learning [6].

 ## Neural Networks
+An artificial neural network is based on a collection of nodes also known as artificial neurons, which loosely model the neurons in a biological brain.
+It is trained to recognise patterns; once trained, it can recognise those patterns in fresh data.
+There is an input, at least one hidden layer of nodes and an output.
+Each node applies a function and once the weight crosses its specified threshold, the data is transmitted to the next layer.
+A network is typically called a deep neural network if it has at least 2 hidden layers [8].

+Learning algorithms for neural networks use local search to choose the weights that will get the right output for each input during training.
+The most common training technique is the backpropagation algorithm [9].
+Neural networks learn to model complex relationships between inputs and outputs and find patterns in data.
+In theory, a neural network can learn any function.

 ## Deep Learning